 - You see yourself providing and being the giver in almost every relationship.

-After reading the above details, if they identify you as an over-giver, your over-giving is not healthy.
+After reading the above details, if they identify you as a generous person, you being too generous is not healthy.
 And if you continue to give, it will leave you in a situation that will leave you feeling emotionally empty.

 Never take anything or especially anyone for granted.
 Life can change in an instant, and leave us full of regret!

-Moreover, since it no way to go cold turkey all at once, but you need to stop over-giving immediately, you can start with reducing, but bear in mind when you are over-giving you are giving away your self-esteem and dignity, and when you are giving it away, you are giving too much.
+Moreover, since it no way to go cold turkey all at once, but you need to stop being generous and giving too much immediately, you can start with reducing, but bear in mind when you are too generous you are giving away your self-esteem and dignity, and when you are giving it away, you are giving too much.

 Life is too short to waste your time on people who don't know how to value your time and most of all — your big kind heart as well as appreciates you.